-For a dwell, program G4 P~.
+For a dwell, program $G4\ P\sim$.
 This will keep the axes unmoving for the period of time in seconds or milliseconds specified by the P number.
 The time unit to be used is set up on the Config>Logic dialog.
-For example, with units set to Seconds, G4 P0.5 will dwell for half a second.
-It is an error if:
+For example, with units set to Seconds, $G4\ P0.5$ will dwell for half a second.

-• the P number is negative.
+• The P number is negative